TomPace101/nanopore_diffusion/notes.md

-_TODO_ need a documentation example of folder structure definition Show how to change it from within python, and from within yaml.

 _TODO_ construct a module dependency graph

 _TODO_ specification of dirichlet and neumann boundary conditions should make use of the species symbol